Do the Digit Insurance

 • People with certain health conditions like herniated discs, arthritis, fever, and severe stress must consult their doctors.

-What Are the Easy Modifications of Tortoise Pose?
+What are the Easy Modifications of Kurmasana?

 Kurmasana can be challenging for some, especially if you are just beginning to do yoga.
 Following are some easy modifications of the same pose that may help you attain the ultimate posture: